 The General Fund is the Town's primary operating fund and the largest source of day-to-day service delivery.
-At the end of the year, unassigned fund balance of the general fund was \$3,585,945 while total fund balance was \$3,674,571.
+At the end of the year, unassigned fund balance of the general fund was \$4,004,249 while total fund balance was \$4,011,232.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 144.9% of total general fund expenditures, while total fund balance represents 148.5% of that same amount.
+Unassigned fund balance represents 166.39% of total general fund expenditures, while total fund balance represents 169.69% of that same amount.

-The General Fund's fund balance increased by \$179,058 during the year.
+The General Fund's fund balance increased by \$336,661 during the year.
 Key factors in this growth are as follows:

-- Strong LOST and TVAT revenues. - Increase in annual Insurance Premium Tax revenue. - Greater than budgeted Building Permits, Business Licenses, and Probation Payment revenues. - Department budgets managed carefully throughout the year which aided in maintaining expenses within budget while continuing to provide a responsible and adequate level of services to the citizens.
+- Consistent LOST and franchise revenues. - Increase in annual insurance premium tax revenue. - Greater than budgeted CNT fees and grant revenue. - Increase in admin services from Enterprise Fund. - Department budgets managed carefully throughout the year which aided in maintaining expenses within budget while continuing to provide a responsible and adequate level of services to the citizens.
+Many departments operated through the year with staffing vacancies which also kept expenses lower.

-The General Fund's ending unassigned fund balance experienced an increase of \$179,058 over the prior year from \$3,495,513 to \$3,674,571.
+The General Fund's ending unassigned fund balance experienced an increase of \$418,304 over the prior year, from \$3,585,945 to \$4,004,249.
 We carry this balance primarily for cash flow purposes and to cover any unforeseen emergencies including natural disasters.